-Peirce College offers free counseling services to enrolled students via UWILL.
+Peirce College offers a free counseling service to enrolled students via UWILL.
 Students can choose video, phone, or messaging as a means of meeting with a counselor.
-Students can access the UWILL portal from here: https://my.peirce.edu/ICS/Campus Life/ .
+Students can access the UWILL portal from here: https://my.peirce.edu/ICS/Campus Life/.
 For more information, contact the Associate Dean, Student Support Services.